JoinCODED/WS-Dart-M2-Variabels/01_Dart_Basics/05_String_Concationation_and_interploation.md

 }
 ```

-We just have to add a `$` sign before the variable and dart will know that this is a variable!
+We have to add a `$` sign before the variable and Dart will know that this is a variable.

-And we can do the same for the rest of our sentence:
+We can do the same for the rest of our variables:

 ```dart
 void main() {